Spelt: Nutrition

 A 100 g reference serving of uncooked spelt provides 340 kcal of food energy and is a rich source (20% or more of the Daily Value) of protein, dietary fiber, several B vitamins, and numerous dietary minerals (table).
 Highest nutrient contents include manganese (143% DV), phosphorus (57% DV), and niacin (46% DV).
 Spelt contains about 70% total carbohydrates, including 11% as dietary fibre, and is low in fat (table).

 Spelt contains gluten, and is therefore suitable for baking, but this component makes it unsuitable for people with gluten-related disorders, such as celiac disease.

 In comparison to hard red winter wheat, spelt has a more soluble protein matrix characterized by a higher gliadin:glutenin ratio.

 Products

 In Germany and Austria, spelt loaves and rolls (Dinkelbrot) are widely available in bakeries.
 The unripe spelt grains are dried and eaten as Grünkern ("green grain").
-In some countries, spelt may be considered a health food; for example, in Australia it is grown organically for the health food market.
+In Australia it is grown organically for the health food market.
 Dutch jenever makers sometimes distil with spelt, while beer brewed from spelt exists in Bavaria and Belgium.